-To celebrate this milestone anniversary, the Clark Nexsen Foundation is allocating $100,000 to support the firm’s philanthropic efforts.
+To celebrate this milestone anniversary, the company allocated a special category of paid time off for volunteerism.
 Employees across the company will participate in volunteer activities throughout the year including fundraising for disease research, building homes with Habitat for Humanity, supporting environmental clean ups, and mentoring local students.

 The enthusiasm to celebrate 100 years in business with a focus on volunteerism and charitable giving is no surprise to Clark Nexsen’s President, Terri Hall.
 “It aligns with who we are,” said Hall.
 “Our people are passionate about contributing to the future success and well-being of our communities and the world at large.”